lemonberrylabs/openai-codex-action/README.md

 # openai-codex-action
-A simple workflow action that invokes an agent based on a prompt and creates a PR with code changes
+A simple github action implementation that invokes an agent based on a prompt and creates a PR with code changes